 Like most other air suspension systems, one of the most common issues with Audi Q7 air suspension is corner sagging.
 Because of this, the corner air suspension system loses the ride height after being parked.
 A few owners claim that it’s difficult and have also called it both left and right corners.

 Then, when you press the ride-height surface button, it doesn’t raise and causes the yellow suspension warning light to appear.
-There are many factors that cause your car to droop.
+Many factors cause your car to droop.

 Vehicle sagging is the result of air pressure leaking out.
 After this failure takes place, check the area using the VCDS Scanning Diagnosis device.
 Wait for all the automatic fault code indications to be cleared before starting the scan.
-Lift the vehicle prior to launching the scan.
+Lift the vehicle before launching the scan.

 Air Spring Leakage

-Air springs have a tendency to wear out and crack at the rubber bellow surface after long usage.
+Air springs tend to wear out and crack at the rubber bellow surface after long usage.
 The springs generally could last up to 70,000 to 80,000 miles.
 When driving in a high-mileage automobile, the air springs would be the first place to inspect the leakage for high mileage.

 In the case of leakages, the system does detect the error code 01583.
 To solve the error, Run the Leak monitor by placing the ignition in the ON position or Open the Diagnostic Tool and use the Air Foil Filling Venting Set-up Inspection Test to fill the air into the system.